okkdev/elm-site-template/README.md

 ### `gen`

-Generates Tailwind modules into the `gen/` directory.
+Generates Tailwind modules into the `gen/` directory.\
+More about Tailwind Modules here: https://github.com/matheus23/elm-tailwind-modules

 ### `format`